CreativeInquiry/FriendlyDockerMLTutorial/README.md

 The output should be a long list with infos like "API version: 1.4" etc.

-### Install Nvidia CUDA driver
+### Install nVidia CUDA driver

-Install CUDA along with latest nvidia driver for you graphics card.
+Install CUDA along with latest nVidia driver for your graphics card.

 - Go to: https://developer.nvidia.com/cuda-downloads
 - Select Linux > x86_64 > Ubuntu